shahryar100979/NetworkFlowTraceBackPythonScript/README.md

 7. The script will also create additional attempts if the trace back fails, ensuring a successful trace back for all demands.

-8. The output Excel file with the trace back results will be saved in the 'output' folder.
+8. The output Excel file with the trace back results will be saved in the 'output.xlsx' file.

 ## Additional Information